happy-momo/Infinite-Space/README.md

 ---

-**Infinite Space** turns a blank browser tab into a thinking playground: drop **text, images, and links** anywhere on a seamless infinite canvas, connect them into a web of ideas, organize them across **multiple pages**, and let an **LLM of your choice** declutter the board or weave it into a narrative — in one click.
+**Infinite Space** turns a blank browser tab into a thinking playground: drop **text, images, links, Markdown, tables, and charts** anywhere on a seamless infinite canvas, connect them into a web of ideas, organize them across **multiple pages** with **tags**, and let an **LLM of your choice** declutter the board, weave it into a narrative, or chat with it — in one click.

 - **Bring your own LLM** — works with any OpenAI-compatible endpoint (Zhipu GLM, OpenAI, DeepSeek, Groq, OpenRouter, Ollama…).
 Your API key is stored server-side and **never exposed to the browser**.
-- **AI that understands your board** — *AI Organize* groups related nodes and lays them out with labeled clusters; *AI Story* summarizes the whole board into a coherent storyline node you can regenerate in different styles.
+- **AI that understands your board** — *AI Organize* groups related nodes and lays them out with labeled clusters; *AI Story* writes a storyline you can regenerate in styles; *AI Chat* talks to the whole canvas; *AI 联想* suggests related nodes; *AI 标注关系* names your connections.
-- **Local-first** — your canvas lives in your browser's localStorage; an optional Express backend adds server persistence, LLM proxying, and link-metadata enrichment.
+- **Local-first, optionally full-stack** — your canvas lives in your browser's localStorage; an optional Express backend adds server persistence, LLM proxying, and link-metadata enrichment.
+A pure static (zero-backend) build of this code is also published live on GitHub Pages.

 > 🌐 **Try it online:** open the local-first, no-backend live build → **[https://happy-momo.github.io/Infinite/](https://happy-momo.github.io/Infinite/)**